Yang-Jiaxiang/hl7-json-fhir/README.md

   ### using nodemon - this will watch any changes to files and restart
     nodemon app-hl7.js
   ### using pm2 this is the prefered way on production server
-  ### it will demonize the app and keep it running forevers,with monitoring
+  ### it will demonize the app and keep it running forever with monitoring
-  ### also configure startup scripts to restart app after server-restart
+  ### also it will configure startup scripts to restart app after server-restart
     pm2 start hl7viewer.exe
     or
     pm2 start app-hl7.js

-# REST API
+## REST API

   [/hl72json]
   [/hl72json/:filename]